Environmental Classism: Unveiling the Link between Urban Planning and Disease Spread in Impoverished Neighborhoods of the United States

 Director of Marketing & Fall 2023 Fellow

-Ivan is a motivated high school junior driven by a passion for addressing health disparities through the lens of public policy.
-With aspirations to major in public health, he aims to leverage his future education and career to become involved in the medical field.
+Ivan is a high school junior driven by a passion for addressing health disparities through a public policy lens.
+Aspiring to major in public health, he aims to leverage his future education and career to become involved in the medical field.

 Author's Page